trufflesuite/trufflesuite.com/public/tutorials/debugger-variable-level-inspection.md

    This is likely due to an intentional halting expression, like assert(), require() or revert().
 It can also be due to out-of-gas exceptions.
 Please inspect your transaction parameters and contract code to determine the meaning of this error.
    ```

-   Note that the contract is failing at the point where it tries to determine the value of `fibseries[i-2]` But in our debugger, wo know that the current value of `i` is `1`, so `i-2` is going to be `-1` (or `255` as we saw on in the previous example).
-Since either one of those values are invalid (you can't have a negative index, and the value at index 255 is clearly not defined), the contract halts with an error.
+   Note that the contract is failing at the point where it tries to determine the value of `fibseries[i-2]` But in our debugger, wo know that the current value of `i` is `1`, so `i-2` is going to be `-1` (or actually 2^256 - 1, due to the buffer underflow issue we talked about above, and with `i` being defined as a uint).
+Since either one of those values are invalid (you can't have a negative index, and the value at index 2^256-1 is clearly not defined), the contract halts with an error.

 These are just some of the ways that you can use variable-level inspection to debug your contracts.
 We're constantly adding to the functionality of the debugger, so please [raise an issue on our Github page](https://github.com/trufflesuite/truffle) or ask in our [Gitter channel](https://gitter.im/ConsenSys/truffle).
 Happy debugging!